lumpiluk/talkshow-guests/Readme.md

 poetry run talkshowguests --report-telegram
 ```

-This will crawl all supported web pages,
+This will crawl all supported web pages.
-save the results to `latest-results.jsonlines`,
+Crawl results are saved to `latest-results.jsonlines`.
-make a new Telegram post if any new episodes were found that the bot hasn't reported on yet,
+If any new episodes were found that the bot hasn't reported on yet,
+the bot will post a new update.
-and finally it will store a `history.json` that contains all previously reported episodes.
+Finally, this will store a `history.json` that contains all previously reported episodes.

 You can also check the output of individual Spiders by running
 ```bash